 Above: The tall inflorescence of Queen of the Prairie.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

-Below: 1st photo - The inflorescence is a panicle of several tight branches.
+Below: 1st photo - The inflorescence is called an anthela - see details above.
 2nd photo - The compound leaf has the individual leaflets strung out along the leaf stalk with a larger terminal leaflet.
 3rd photo - Where the leaf joins the stem you will usually find these small leaf segments (stipules) on the petiole.

 Below: 1st photo - The individual 5-parted flowers with their long stamens that have pink filaments and pink anthers.
 2nd photo - The terminal leaflet of the compound leaf, showing the deeply cleft lobes.s

 Below: 1st photo - The root structure of Queen of the Prairie showing the rhizomatous roots.
 2nd photo - For comparison is the leaf of a similar plant, Queen of the Meadow, Filipendula ulmaria, the leaflets are not deeply lobed like F. rubra.

 Below: The small fruits of Queen of the Prairie shown here in the development stage, (red at maturity), are cylindrical, smooth and not twisted.
 Those of Queen of the Meadow, F. ulmaria, have a spiral twist.